naofumi/react-router-vite-rails/README.md

 This demo includes ERB views and a simple authentication implementation.
 Note how you can easily switch between ERB and React views and that they seamlessly share authentication status.
+(This works on preview or production builds)

 This is possible because the React application lives inside the Rails `public` folder and shares the same domain and hence cookies.

 ### SEO-optimized Pages with ERB

-In dynamic React-based applications, you're often faced with two choices: leveraging server-side rendering (SSR) for SEO optimization (e.g., with frameworks like Next.js) or deploying a static SPA for the simplicity of serving static assets.
+In dynamic React-based applications, you are often faced with two choices:

+- Leveraging server-side rendering (SSR) for SEO optimization (e.g., with frameworks like Next.js)
+- Deploying a simple static SPA

-However, this dichotomy is false — you can, in fact, have your cake and eat it too.
+However, this is a false dichotomy — you can have your cake and eat it too.

-As I mentioned above, you can easily integrate SEO-optimized, server-side rendered ERB pages with static React SPA pages.

-For dynamic pages that need to be SEO-optimized, just use ERB and optionally use Hotwire for interactivity.
+The solution is to use traditional server-side rendered pages for SEO pages (i.e., ERB).
-For other pages, you can use a React SPA that is hosted on the Rails `public` folder.
+For other pages, you can use a React SPA.

 ### Reduce flicker with loaders